Brett Kavanaugh Supreme Court nomination: Hearing preparations

-Kavanaugh's nomination was officially submitted to the Senate on July 10, 2018.
-Immediately afterward, he began preparing for the confirmation hearings to come.
-White House officials provided him with legal background materials, and Kavanaugh, along with key senators of the Judiciary Committee, hold intensive on the full range of questions that might be asked by Judiciary Committee members.
-As confirmation hearings approached, Committee members and staff were also busy preparing, closely studying Kavanaugh's public record and investigative information compiled on him.
+Kavanaugh's nomination was submitted to the Senate on July 10, 2018.
+White House officials provided him with legal background materials, and Kavanaugh, along with key senators of the Judiciary Committee, held intensive preparations on the full range of questions that might be asked by committee members.
 Leonard Leo played a crucial role in orchestrating political and financial support for Kavanaugh's confirmation hearings.

 Kavanaugh's guide through the confirmation process, informally titled "chief sherpa", was Jon Kyl.
 Kyl was tasked with creating a smooth path for Kavanaugh by acting as his advance man, media messenger and etiquette advisor.
 At the time he agreed to be Kavanaugh's guide, Kyl was a former U.S. senator.
 After Senator John McCain's death on August 25, 2018, the governor of Arizona Doug Ducey named Kyl as McCain's successor.
 He was sworn in on September 5, 2018, the opening day of the confirmation hearing.